 Men’s shirts with detachable collars were a popular choice at the time.
 Instead of putting on a new shirt every day, men in the 1920s preferred to swap in a fresh collar.
 This saved time, money and effort as well as giving them a different style option each day.
 Tommy can be seen wearing a rotation of collarless, club and bankers collar shirts throughout the show.
 He tends to opt for a crisp white or a coloured stripe shirt.
-Having recently launched a whole new collection of vintage inspired shirts with detachable collars, Revival is definitely the place to shop if you want an authentic looking Peaky Blinders style shirt.
+With our own-label collection of vintage inspired shirts with detachable collars, Revival is definitely the place to shop if you want an authentic looking Peaky Blinders style shirt.
 You can choose from six different collarless shirts and two collar styles, sold separately or in combination pairs and they all come with the studs you need to secure them in place.

 The Peaky Blinders kept their accessories to a minimum and most of what they did wear followed the rest of their monochromatic colour palette.
 The one area where they did like to add a splash of colour was their ties.
 Tommy favours knitted ties in navy or red.
 Trouser braces would’ve been an essential accessory to wear with their suits.
 Our leather loop braces are a great choice for trousers with buttons.
 Go for our monochrome stripe braces or a solid colour such as taupe, khaki or blue.
 Accessorise your shirt with a pair of retro cufflinks, a collar bar to elevate your tie and some St George armbands.
 They'll help keep your cuffs clean and your shirtsleeves at the right length whilst adding an authentic vintage flair to your Peaky Blinders look.

-We hope you have enjoyed reading our Peaky Blinders style guide.
+We hope you have enjoyed reading our Peaky Blinders Get The Look style guide.
 Even if you have no intent of replicating Tommy’s look, there is no denying that he is an incredible source of vintage fashion inspiration.
-If you are planning on dressing up like one of the gang we would love to see your pictures.
+If you are planning on dressing up like one of the gang we would love to see your pictures - feel free to tag us on social media.
 Let us know which vintage fashion icon or onscreen style icon you'd like to see us cover next!